ExoQuery/Terpal/README.md

 sql2("SELECT * FROM users WHERE id = $id AND name = $name")
 ```

-By using this combined with an string extension function, you can create a very compact DSL for interpolation:
+By using this combined with a string extension function, you can create a very compact DSL for interpolation:
 ```kotlin
 @InterpolatorFunction<SqlInterpolator>(SqlInterpolator::class)
 operator fun String.unaryPlus() = interpolatorBody()